gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 * Based on the technical vision, the program should describe the approach it will take to software design, highlighting any known constraints and identifying how the program will deal with emergent design issues as the system evolves across iterations.

 ##### !end-answer

+#### !explanation-correct:
+Let's explain the answers above:
+* Remember utilizing enterprise services (commercially available or Government managed) allows your team to focus on mission-unique applications.
+Again, there are reasons this is not feasible for your mission requirement but should be evaluated and documented what conditions would allow you to leverage an enterprise service.
+* When the Government has established teams with a selected Agile development framework articulating both in your acquisition strategy and future contracts will help your organic team and vendors better understand how best to work with you. _Remember, the Government does not have to select or prescribe an Agile development framework._
+* Start with your team expertise, identifying the need and quickly providing training opportunities for the entire team is a critical enabler.
+* Well-defined processes help teams accelerate, specifically identifying when decisions need to be elevated or can be delegated.
+#### !end-explanation

+#### !explanation-not:
+You almost have it, you have selected some of the correct answers.
+Take another look, there are additional considerations when developing an acquisition strategy for a software intensive system.
+#### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->